Ouxsoft/LivingMarkup/README.md

 ![alt text](https://github.com/hxtree/PXP/raw/master/site/assets/images/pxp/logo/179x100.jpg "PXP")

+> "PXP is for HTML what SASS is for CSS."

 # Overview
-PXP (PHP XML Preprocessor) is a server-side object-oriented approach to handling XML transformations.
+PXP (PHP XML Preprocessor) is a server-side object-oriented approach to handling HTML/XML transformations.
-In PXP any XML element desired can be instantiated with arguments as an object.
-This makes it easy to maintain both a website's static and dynamic content.
-Although PXP is not limited by implementation, this is a Content Management System.
+In PXP, any HTML/XML element can be instantiated with arguments from the elements attributes as an object.
+Allowing for easier design and maintaince of a website's static and dynamic content.
+Although PXP is not limited by implementation, it lends itself well to a Content Management WYSIWYG.

 ## Example
-Take a look at this simple example to get a feel for how you migh use PXP.
-Remember you can use any tag, established or not, and decide what it does and ultimately look like when it's encountered.
+Take a look at this example to get a feel for how you might use PXP.
+Remember you can use any tag, established or not, and decide what it does and ultimately look like when it's encountered using a PXP Class.

 Input
 ```php